shavronya/shavronya/README.md

 Hello, I'm Daria O. Shavronskaia!
 I'm passionate about data science, bioinformatics, biostatistics, and data analytics, dedicated to creating innovative and effective solutions for complex problems.

-- 🔭 I’m currently working on a microbiome database and a Django app.
 - 👯 I’m looking to collaborate on projects in health and ecology.

 ## My Skills